S'iz shver tsu zayn a Yid

 Avi Hoffman's Too Jewish (YouTube): I saw this video on PBS's pledge drive years ago and absolutely had to own it.
 Unfortunately, it doesn't seem to be available to buy any more, but during the 2020 COVID pandemic he streamed it live on YouTube and the recording is still there!
 I haven't watched the whole YouTube video yet but I'm sure it is as great as the original, which was a loving tribute to Yiddish culture and language, sometimes touching and usually hilarious, full of Yiddish songs both traditional and not so traditional, jokes and stories.
 My favorite part was his translation of Broadway show tunes into Yiddish (Veyn nisht far mir Argentina...) and Yinglish (Oyyyyyyyyy...glaucoma ven ya can't see foither den yer nose...).

-Mamaloshen (Audio CD) Well-known actor Mandy Patinkin shows his Jewish pride with this CD.
+Mamaloshen (MP3) Well-known actor Mandy Patinkin shows his Jewish pride with this collection.
 Half of the songs are traditional Yiddish songs like Belz and Oyfn Pripichik; half are songs written in English by American Jews but translated into Yiddish, such as Maria, Take Me Out to the Ballgame, and Paul Simon's American Tune.
 Some have quibbled with his pronunciations and some have criticized him for being - dare I say? - a bit of a ham, but Patinkin's affection and enthusiasm for the material are overwhelming and infectious through every song.